JuanCarloPaes/Ecommerce-DjangoREST-challenge/README.md

       python manage.py runserver

-- P.S.: É recomendado usar o Postman para testar a API no seu sistema // Postman is recommended for testing the API on your system
+- P.S.: É recomendado usar o programa "Postman" para testar a API no seu sistema // "Postman" program is recommended for testing the API on your system